hansi-b/manipuPom/README.md

  - CLI options to list module roots/leaves and show transitive dependency/dependent trees.
    - `--roots` / `--leaves`: print modules with no incoming / no outgoing edges.
    - `--dependencies MODULE` / `--dependents MODULE`: print transitive dependencies or dependents for `MODULE`.
+  - Minimal subgraph for selected artifacts:
+    - `--artifacts A,B,C`: print the minimal subgraph containing the listed artifacts and intermediate connectors along the shortest directed dependency paths between them.
+Edges are inverted in this subgraph, i.e., they point from dependency → dependent.

 ### mod_parent.py